-Diversity among students, faculty and staff is a key, integral factor in graduate education at the University of Florida, for an equitable, hospitable and inclusive educational environment where people of all backgrounds, ages and life experiences is one that enriches all and enhances the breadth and depth of higher learning, teaching and research.
+A focus on diversity for an equitable, hospitable and inclusive educational environment where people of all backgrounds, ages and life experiences is one that enriches all and enhances the breadth and depth of higher learning, teaching and research.
+Therefore diversity among students, faculty and staff is a key, integral factor in graduate education at the University of Florida.

 The UF Graduate Student Handbook covers the basic policies that apply to your stay at the University of Florida from matriculation through graduation, along with other useful and helpful information.